Earl Leroy Yeakel III: Mask mandate bans

 On November 10, 2021, Yeakel ruled that Texas governor Greg Abbott's ban on mask mandates violates the Americans With Disabilities Act.
 Yeakel noted that over 211,000 students in Texas tested positive for COVID-19 between the beginning of the 2021–22 school year and October 31, 2021.
 Yeakel's ruling will allow school districts to impose mask mandates and disallow Texas AG Ken Paxton from defunding those school districts.
 Yeakel's ruling was vacated by the 5th circuit on November 24.

 Kocurek assassination attempt

-Yeakel was the presiding judge over Chimene Onyeri's attempted assassination of Travis County judge Julie Kocurek after she previously sentenced him for probation violation and a criminal theft and fraud enterprise he ran.
+Yeakel was the presiding judge over Chimene Onyeri's attempted assassination of Travis County judge Julie Kocurek after she previously sentenced him for probation violation.
 Just before Kocurek was to sentence him, Onyeri attempted to kill her and her son as they were returning home from a football game at his high school.
+The investigation of the attempt unveiled a criminal theft and fraud enterprise Onyeri ran.
 After his many associates testified of his schemes, a federal jury convicted Onyeri on 17 counts of fraud, theft, racketeering and attempted murder and sentenced him to life in prison.